- UOB 3 MONTH COMPOUNDED SORA HOME LOAN **NEW** Year 1:1.36%, Year 2:1.36%, Year 3:1.52%, Year 4:1.52%

 Ends 31st December 2020.

-- Senior Worker Early Adopter Grant & Part Time Re-employment Grant
+- Senior Worker Early Adopter Grant & Part Time Re-employment Grant *The SWEAG has been fully committed due to exceptionally keen interest from companies and am no longer accepting applicants*

 As part of an effort to promote employment and retention for senior Singaporean workers, a S$1.3 billion Senior Worker Support Package was announced in this year’s Budget 2020.
 Out of which, S$100 million has been set aside for the Senior Worker Early Adopter Grant and Part Time Re-employment Grant.